-Water is one of the most important natural resources that exist.
+Water is one of the most important natural resources that exists.
 The Tribal Water Program (TWP) monitors surface water on the Morongo Reservation, assists in preventing water pollution, identifies potential or existing contaminant sources, and provides outreach/resources to encourage conservation and responsible management of water.

 Water Quality Monitoring